fedi-e2ee/public-key-directory-specification/Specification.md

 10. [HPKE (RFC 9180)](https://datatracker.ietf.org/doc/rfc9180/)--when instantiated as DHKEM with ECDH over Curve25519 (X25519, [RFC 7748](https://datatracker.ietf.org/doc/rfc7748/)), HKDF-SHA256, and ChaCha20Poly1305--provides
     IND-CCA2 security against adversaries not in possession of the X25519 secret key.
+11. AES in Counter Mode can be used to encrypt up to 2^{36} successive bytes under the same (key, initial counter), and the resulting ciphertext will be indistinguishable an encryption of NUL (`0x00`) bytes.
+12. Merkle trees based on a secure hash function (assumption 4) provide a secure verifiable data structure.

 ### Assets